|

 and transact business on the web.
 Neural network algorithms for

-control and diagnostic applications have also been investigated.
+control and diagnostic applications were also investigated.

 Neural networks are capable of learning complex non-linear dynamics,